+1. Permanent Employee

-1. Permanent Employee: A permanent employee is one who holds a permanent position for which a budget line item, job title and position number have been approved.
+A permanent employee is one who has completed the probationary period in a permanent position.
 The employment of the permanent employee is of unlimited duration and once the probationary period has been served the employee may not be discharged without cause.

+2. Temporary Employee

-2. Temporary Employee: A temporary employee is one whose employment is not intended to be permanent and is limited by an appointment for a specified time period or on a daily, weekly or monthly basis with no expectation of employment beyond the period specified.
-No temporary employee may be changed to the status of a permanent employee, but any temporary employee may apply for any permanent position for which a recruitment is being conducted.
+A temporary employee is one whose employment is not intended to be permanent and is limited by an appointment for a specified time period or on a daily, weekly, or monthly basis with no expectation of employment beyond the period specified.
+No temporary employee may be changed to the status of a permanent employee but any temporary employee may apply for any permanent position for which a recruitment is being conducted.
 Temporary employment may be discontinued without cause, but at least five (5) working days of notice of discontinuance shall be given those employed for a specified term or on a monthly basis.
-Temporary employment must be consistent with those classifications, titles, and procedures established by the statewide classification and pay plan and, where applicable, must be at rates established by this agreement.
-Temporary full-time positions are subject to all collective bargaining requirements after 347 hours of employment.
-Temporary employees who work greater than 347 consecutive hours will be given credit for that time for purposes of leave and health insurance eligibility if reemployed within twelve (12) months of termination.
+Temporary employment must be at rates established by this agreement unless an alternative wage rate has been agreed upon between the campus unit and the bargaining unit.
+Temporary full-time positions are subject to all collective bargaining requirements after two consecutive months of employment.

+3. Full-Time Employee

-3. Full-Time Employee: Any employee regularly scheduled to work at least forty (40) hours per week is a full-time employee.
+Any employee regularly scheduled to work at least forty (40) hours per week is a full-time employee.
 Full-time employees may be either permanent or temporary.

+4. Part-Time Employee

-4. Part-Time Employee: Any employee who works less than a regular forty (40) hour week is a part-time employee.
+Any employee who works less than a regular forty (40) hour week is a part-time employee.
 Part-time employees may be either permanent or temporary.